DanL2015/pollevbot/README.md

 # Poll Ev Bot
 Spam a `pollev.com` poll for your classes.
-Currently only compatible with Firefox.
+Currently only compatible with Firefox (which you should be using anyway).

 #### Installation
 - `python3 -m venv .venv`